BoevaLab/CanSig/docs/pipeline-advanced.rst

                                    --diffcnv \
                                    --cnvarray data/pipeline-tutorial/cnv_array.csv

-This will result in the following file being added to the ``tutorial-output/`` directory, in addition to all described in the :ref:`index`
+This will result in the following file being added to the ``tutorial-output/`` directory, in addition to all the files/directories described on the homepage.

 * ``postprocessing/``:
    * ``{rundir}/differential-cnvs.csv``: file containing the columns for each cluster cl
       - {cl}\_pvalues: contains the p values of the test cl vs rest
       - {cl}\_perc\_{gains/losses}: contains the percentage of cells in the cluster showing a gain/loss at this region
       - {cl}\_rest\_{gains/losses}: contains the percentage of cells in all but the cluster showing a gain/loss at this region

 Example usage to compute the differential CNV analysis with a t-test and with FDR corrected values (ie q-values)